 This enables you to click and drag the start and end range of selected data.
 In this example, we add a second widget to display the number of earthquakes filtered in each range.

 From Data, select the columns from your source dataset for which you want to display the tabular information.
-In this example, we select all columns.
+In this example, we select some columns.

 From the widget, you can select the number of rows per page and use pagination to visualize the rest of the results.

 You can also sort the data in ascending or descending order.
 To activate the sorting option, hover the mouse over the columns and select the ascending (up arrow) or descending (down arrow) option.